HarryKT/My-SQL/README.md

 For a more secure installation, you should answer **Y** to all prompts when asked to answer **Y** or **N**.

 These prompts will remove features that allows someone to gain access to the server easier.
-Make sure you write down the password you set during this process as we will need to use it to access the MySQL server and create databases and users for software such as WordPress or PHPMyAdmin.\
+Make sure you write down the password you set during this process as we will need to use it to access the MySQL server and create databases and users for software such as WordPress or PHPMyAdmin.
+&nbsp;

 **4.** Now if you want to access your Raspberry Pi’s MySQL server and start making changes to your databases, you can enter the following command.
 ````
 sudo mysql -u root -p
 ````
-\
+&nbsp;

 **5.** You will be prompted to enter the password that we just created in step 3 for MySQL’s root user.
-Note: Like most Linux password inputs, the text will not show up as you type.\
+Note: Like most Linux password inputs, the text will not show up as you type.
+&nbsp;

 **6.** You can now enter MYSQL commands to create, alter, and delete databases.
-Through this interface, you can also create or delete users and assign them the rights to manage any database.\
+Through this interface, you can also create or delete users and assign them the rights to manage any database.
+&nbsp;

 **7.** There are two different ways you can quit out of the MYSQL command line, the first of those is to type `quit;` into the MySQL interface.
-The other way of quitting out of the MYSQL command line is to press `CTRL + D`.\
+The other way of quitting out of the MYSQL command line is to press `CTRL + D`.
+&nbsp;

 **8.** At this point, you will now have successfully setup MySQL on your Raspberry Pi.
-Our next few sections will go into making better use of this database.\
+Our next few sections will go into making better use of this database.
+&nbsp;

 ## Creating a MySQL Database and User
 **1.** Before we proceed to create a MySQL user and database on our Raspberry Pi, we must first log back into the MySQL command-line tool.